WellcomeIdeathon2023/TTTTTT/data/README.md

 # README

-Any data that is loaded from your scripts (excluding data scraped/downloaded from the web) should be uploaded to this folder.
-Simulated data should be reproducible.
+We have added all processed and used data to this folder.